This Install Guide is for JMRI versions 3 and later -

 Download a version of JMRI, either the latest production version, or a "test version".
 Since the version numbers change with every release, this link takes you to the general JMRI download page, where you can select whichever version you like.
 Get the file labeled "Windows" with a .exe extension.

-JMRI also supports an offline installation - to setup, refer to the Offline Installation section below.
+JMRI also supports an offline installation - to set up, refer to the Offline Installation section below.

-The JMRI project is continuously adding features, bug fixes, examples and tutorials to the release, and so new "test" versions appear every couple of weeks.
+The JMRI project is continuously adding features, bug fixes, examples and tutorials to the release, and so new "Test" versions appear every couple of weeks.
 You may find one of these has features that you really want.
 These are announced in the JMRI users Groups.io group.

 When the JMRI download is ready, you will be asked to either save it to disk or directly run the installer.
-[NOTE: illustrations below are not all from the same release, but should be similar to what you see.]

 It will then check to see if a previous version of JMRI exists, backup any Preference, Roster and other settings and, if necessary, uninstall the old JMRI version.